tmthrgd/jekyll-plugins/README.md

 It has no dependencies.

+## customkramdown.rb

+customkramdown.rb is a custom markdown process that inserts an empty `a` element as the first child of h[1..6] elements, with href pointing to the id of the h[1..6] element.
+It can be styled with the selector `h[1..6] > a:first-child:empty`.

+It depends on kramdown: `gem install kramdown`.

+Adding `markdown: CustomKramdownParser` to `_config.yml` will invoke customkramdown.rb instead of the default markdown parser.

+It will produce HTML markup such as the following: `<h4 id="social-media"><a href="#social-media"></a>Social Media</h4>`.

 ## mathml.rb

 mathml.rb converts TeX into MathML.
 It provides a liquid tag `math` (and closing tag `endmath`), TeX within the tag will be converted into MathML.